nmc-costa/neuroprime/README.md

 Framework for EEG Neurofeedback in python.
 Needed for simple experiment deployment and future online machine learning.

-For more on BCIs go to the epository [awesome-BCI](https://github.com/NeuroTechX/awesome-bci).
+For more on BCIs go to the repository [awesome-BCI](https://github.com/NeuroTechX/awesome-bci).

 ## Installation